 You should always take precautions when traveling, anywhere, period.
 Most crimes in the Dominican Republic involve petty theft, so keep a watchful eye when traveling to tourist spots and cities for pickpockets.
 Muggings are not uncommon in Santo Domingo (“un atraque”) and tend to happen when people are being flashy with their belongings and unaware of their surroundings.

-- Only stay in Airbnbs with high reviews and with a secure entrance.
-People breaking into Airbnbs in the Dominican Republic, is NOT uncommon.
+- Only stay at Airbnbs with high reviews and a secure entrance.
+People breaking into Airbnbs in the Dominican Republic is NOT uncommon.

 - Do not flash your valuables in public.

-- Do not drink the tap water or salads cleaned with tap water.
+- Do not drink tap water or salads washed with tap water.

 WIFI speed and reliability in the Dominican Republic totally depend on where you are.
 Santo Domingo and the bigger cities have some of the fastest and most reliable internet connections.
-In other parts of the country, it totally depends on the local infrastructure.
-If this is important to you, call the owners of your accommodation and ask if they have opted for the fastest internet package.
+In other parts of the country, it depends on the local infrastructure.
+Even the resorts can have horribly slow internet.
+So if having fast internet is important to you, call the owners of your accommodation ahead of time and ask if they have opted for the fastest internet package.

-If you’ve read our article on the Best Dominican Republic Beaches, then chances are you already have Cabarete down on your list of places to be in the Dominican Republic!
+Cabarete is heaven.
 This wellness community focuses on watersports, healthy eating, and beach life.
-Here you can learn to surf, go horseback riding, meet a community of locals + immigrants from around the world.
+Here you can learn to surf, go horseback riding, and meet a community of locals + immigrants from around the world.
 There are also several day trips you can take from Cabarete.

 Located in the mountains of the Cibao region, Jarabacoa is gaining popularity with travelers for its plethora of ecotourism and relaxing wellness opportunities.
-You can hike to the highest point in the Caribbean, go horseback riding, white water rafting, visit some of the most important coffee fields in the country, and tons more.
-End your time there with some homemade ice cream and enjoy watching the convergence of two rivers at their public park, La Confluenza.
+You can hike to the highest point in the Caribbean, go horseback riding, white water rafting, visit Dominican waterfalls, and tons more.
+Stay at the Gran Jimenoa hotel!

 This is our editor’s favorite region in DR!
-If you love road trips consider renting a car with your family and exploring the southwest Dominican Republic.
+If you love road trips, consider renting a car with your family and exploring the southwest Dominican Republic.
 Here you’ll find raw, untouched natural beauty.
-The beaches are so clear and shallow, that you don’t need snorkels to see the fish.
+The beaches are so clear and shallow that you don’t need snorkels to see the fish.
 And the desert topography envelopes you all around with tall sand dunes, hypersaline lakes (Laguna de Oviedo), and beautiful cactus plants along the roads.
 This is not for travelers who hate: raw nature and going off the beaten path.
+This is almost home to not just one of the best beaches in the Dominican Republic, but the world: Bahia de las Aguilas.

 While not our top favorite due to the over-tourism in some spots, this has become such a popular destination we’ve decided to add it just in case.
 For many, the natural wonders in Samana Bay are truly something special.
 Alongside swimming with fishes on the beaches of Las Galeras and Playa Fronton, travelers can head on boats to Los Haitises National park to witness limestone caves and the biggest mangrove forest in all of the Caribbean!
 Our personal favorite is the Dominican Waterfall: El Limon.
 Get there on horseback and before the crowds!